circul8/bedrock/README.md

       "source": {
         "url": "{YOURPATH}wordpress/.git",
         "type": "git",
-        "reference": "headless"
+        "reference": "{YOURBRANCH}"
       }
   }
 }
 ```

 Again, don't forget to change the *{YOURPATH}*.
 This time it must lead to the cloned repository of the `circul8/wordpress`.
+You also need to change the *{YOURBRANCH}* to your testing branch.

 #### Reference
  - https://gist.github.com/wimvds/7150868